mhermsdorferf5/f5xc-aws-ce/README.md

 ## Destruction

-For destruction / tear down you can use the trafitional terraform commands.
+For destruction / tear down you can use the traditional terraform commands.

 ```bash
 terraform destroy